Safety, Emergency Procedures & Bad Weather Courses

-Once registered, each competitor must download their SI data from their dibber at the Day 1 Finish on the first day, and the Event Centre on Day 2, before departing regardless of whether they are retired or not (or even not started).
+Once registered, each competitor must download their dibber at the Day 1 Finish on the first day, and the Event Centre on Day 2, before departing regardless of whether they are retired or not (or even if they never started the day).
 This is our check to account for everyone being safely off the hill.

 Bad Weather Course

 Participants should assume that the ROC Mountain Marathon™ will proceed even in very poor weather.
 If the weather is exceptionally poor, we may opt to use our shorter ‘Bad Weather Courses’.
 Any course changes will be confirmed at registration.
 If a Bad Weather Course is declared by the Race Director participants must omit certain checkpoints on the linear courses, and the overall time allowed for the score courses will be reduced.
 Details of the Bad Weather Course are printed on the race map.

 Participants who are unable to continue may retire at any point and should make their own way back to the Event Centre.
 There is no facility to collect retiring teams by vehicle.